Recollements for graded gentle algebras from spherical band objects: Admissible dissections and graded pinched gentle algebras

-In this section we establish the correspondence between graded pinched gentle algebras and pinched marked surfaces with simple admissible dissections, a generalisation of graded marked surface to surfaces with conical singularities.
+In this section we establish the correspondence between graded pinched gentle algebras and marked surfaces with conical singularities and simple admissible dissections, a generalisation of graded marked surface to surfaces with conical singularities.

 \begin{definition} \ \begin{enumerate} \item[$\bullet$] A \textit{(topological) oriented surface with conical singularities} is a compact topological space $S$ in which every point admits a neighbourhood homeomorphic to one of the following: